Designing Your London Home for an Air Source Heat Pump: A Whole-House Retrofit Guide

 Why “Heat-Pump Ready” Comes Before “Heat-Pump Installed”

-Thinking of replacing your gas boiler with an air source heat pump (ASHP)?
-The technology is proven — but the real challenge is preparing your home so it performs properly.
+Thinking of replacing your gas boiler with an air source heat pump?

-At Studio CMA, we don’t install heat pumps.
-We design homes so they’re ready for them — improving insulation, resolving planning constraints and coordinating the full low-energy strategy so the system works efficiently from day one.
+At Studio CMA, we do not install heat pumps.
+We design homes so they are ready for them.
+That means reducing heat loss in a proportionate way, resolving planning constraints and coordinating insulation, airtightness, ventilation and heating so the system works efficiently from day one.

 How Air Source Heat Pumps Work — in Plain English

-Because it moves heat instead of creating it, it can deliver up to four times more heat energy than the electricity it consumes.
-When powered by green electricity, it’s virtually zero-carbon at the point of use.
+Because it moves heat instead of generating it through combustion, it can deliver up to four times more heat energy than the electricity it consumes.
+When powered by renewable electricity, it produces no on-site carbon emissions.

 Key benefits